Nosto/wiki-docs/implementing-nosto/advanced-implementation/accessing-state-with-selectors.md

 {% endcode %}

 ## Selector hook

-The solution to the issues describe above is the `useAppStateSelector` hook.
-If you have used selectors from other popular state management libraries, then you are already familiar with the concept.

 `useAppStateSelector` hook accepts one argument, which is a function taking a part (also known as a slice) of the state.
 The hook will then trigger a component render only when this slice changes.